ywxkxcy/PandaParadise/README.md

 ##Initial Setup
 * Add Landing Page
-* Add Pandabooks Page that lists all pandabooks
+* Add Pandabooks Page that lists all Pandabooks

 Each Pandabook has:
    * Name